 Train with a full pack.Â Extra weight on your back places extra stress on your body so you need to get used to it in advance.
 You’ll almost certainly need to carry rain gear and a first aid kit, so check you’ve got everything you need and practice using it.

 6. Know the course

 You don’t have to run the course in advance, but study the maps and elevation carefully.
 You need to move at a pace you can handle for the whole race, so knowing what big climbs are ahead of you is vital.

 I hope you find these tips useful.
-I’m sure I’ll see you, and even run with you, before your race in June, but I wish you all the best for it anyway!If you have a comment, find me on Twitter at @longcountdown.
+I’m sure I’ll see you, and even run with you, before your race in June, but I wish you all the best for it anyway!If you like, you can find me on Twitter at @nick_ramsay.
 I'd love to hear from you!